hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 5. Assemble your matrix and vectors (``HYPRE_IJMatrix``/``HYPRE_IJVector``) in parallel.
 6. Tell hypredrive about your DOF layout (e.g., interleaved blocks).
 7. Attach matrix/RHS/initial guess/prec matrix to hypredrive.
-8. Create, setup, and apply the solver.
-In library mode, ``general.statistics`` is flushed automatically when the ``HYPREDRV_t`` object is destroyed; call ``HYPREDRV_StatsPrint`` yourself only if you want an extra snapshot earlier.
-   Set ``general.statistics_filename`` if you want those summaries appended to a file instead of ``stdout``.
+8. Create, set up, apply, and destroy the solver.
+9. Retrieve solution values or statistics if needed.
+In library mode, ``general.statistics`` is flushed automatically when the ``HYPREDRV_t`` object is destroyed; call ``HYPREDRV_StatsPrint`` only if you want an earlier snapshot.
+Set ``general.statistics_filename`` to append summaries to a file instead of ``stdout``.
+10. Destroy handles explicitly when practical, then finalize hypredrive.
+    ``HYPREDRV_Finalize()`` auto-destroys any remaining live handles, but it cannot rewrite your local handle variables to ``NULL``.

-   If you manage multiple handles, set ``general.name`` in YAML or call ``HYPREDRV_ObjectSetName`` so the summary can identify which object produced it.
+If you manage multiple handles, set ``general.name`` in YAML or call ``HYPREDRV_ObjectSetName`` so statistics can identify which object produced each summary.
-9. Retrieve solution values if needed; destroy handles explicitly when practical, then finalize hypredrive. ``HYPREDRV_Finalize()`` will auto-destroy any remaining live handles, but it cannot rewrite your local handle variables to ``NULL``.

 If your application owns multiple ``HYPREDRV_t`` objects concurrently, or if you want preconditioner reuse to respect application-defined timestep / nonlinear-iteration boundaries,